75 Inches

 How Many Feet Is 75 In?
 Let’s Break It Down (Because Math Shouldn’t Be a Mystery)

 You’re standing in a hardware store, staring at a roll of tape measure.
-Do you round up?
-And the label says 75 inches.
-Day to day, divide?
-Practically speaking, down?
-And your brain does a quick calculation, but something feels off.
-Also, if you’ve ever wondered how many feet is 75 in, you’re not alone.
-Multiply?
-Still, conversions between inches and feet trip people up all the time — even when they seem simple.
+If you’ve ever wondered how many feet is 75 in, you’re not alone.
+On top of that, multiply?
+Because of that, the label says 75 inches.
+Here's the thing — your brain does a quick calculation, but something feels off.
+Conversions between inches and feet trip people up all the time — even when they seem simple.
+That said, do you round up?
+In practice, down?
+Divide?
 Let’s clear the fog and make this as painless as possible.

 The short answer?
 75 inches equals 6.25 feet.
 But if you want to understand why that’s the case, and how to nail conversions like this without second-guessing yourself, stick around.
 Because here’s the thing — getting comfortable with these basics saves you headaches in everything from DIY projects to understanding your kid’s height chart.